immutables/immutables.github.io/json.md

 -----
 #### Supported attribute types

-* Java primitives, Strings, Enums s- work as built-in types
+* Java primitives, Strings, Enums — work as built-in types
 * Nested documents - abstract value classes, also annotated with `@GenerateMarshaler`
 * Lists, Sets, Maps and Optional of the above types
   - Collections mapped to JSON arrays